spencertipping/tau/doc/rho-constraints.md

 ## L3 basis space
 This is roughly where my original conception of π intents picked up: describe an intent and it would produce code via bridges to implement that intent.
 For example, map/reduce can be expressed as a series of these constraints.
+Most of the substance of map/reduce is reducible to function -- or more precisely, γ -- composition.